Kornhill Garden (constituency)

 Kornhill Garden (康山) is one of the 35 constituencies in the Eastern District.

 The constituency returns one district councillor to the Eastern District Council, with an election every four years.
-The seat is currently held by Leung Siu-sun of the Civic Party.
+The seat is last held by Leung Siu-sun of the Civic Party.

 Kornhill Garden constituency is loosely based on Kornhill Gardens in Quarry Bay with estimated population of 13,806.